gherlein/gherlein/README.md

 personality.
 Don't let that quiet you.
 I was just like you years ago.
 Speak up, even if it's just to ask questions.

-I use IM a lot as well, in bursts.
-My teams have used Slack a lot, of course.
-Cisco uses Jabber a lot.
-I loathe Spark (much to the unhappiness of my employer).
-Lately I am using Keybase a lot.
-It's a good chat tool and it lets me easily share encrypted files.

 ### My Working Style